dynatrace-oss/terraform-provider-dynatrace/docs/resources/devobs_agent_optin.md

 ### Optional

-- `scope` (String) The scope of this setting (PROCESS_GROUP, CLOUD_APPLICATION_NAMESPACE, KUBERNETES_CLUSTER).
+- `scope` (String) The scope of this setting (PROCESS_GROUP, CLOUD_APPLICATION, CLOUD_APPLICATION_NAMESPACE, KUBERNETES_CLUSTER, HOST_GROUP).
 Omit this property if you want to cover the whole environment.

 ### Read-Only